Are you ready for the Halogen Ban?

 Firstly LED lighting offers a longer life with bulbs and diodes offering an outstanding operational life time expectation of up to 100,000 hours.
 This is 11 years of continuous operation, or 22 years of 50% operation.

 Secondly, traditional incandescent light bulbs operate at 20% energy efficiency only, so 80% of the electricity is lost as heat.
 The long operational life time of LED acts as a multiplicator and help to achieve even more energy efficiency, so you can make significant energy savings.

-Combining LED lighting with a smart control system will extend lamp life and save energy.
+Combining LED lighting with an integrated smart control system will extend lamp life and save energy.
 The science behind a typical dimmer is relatively simple.
-An electronic dimmer component, called a triac, turns the light on and off very rapidly - too fast for the human eye to detect.
+An electronic dimmer component, called a triac, turns the light on and off very rapidly – too fast for the human eye to detect.
 When the light is off, no energy is being used.
 The longer the triac is off, i.e. the more the lights are dimmed, the lower the light output and the greater the energy savings.

 Principal application engineer at Lutron Dr Ian Rowbottom explains